dgis/emu48android/ReadMe.txt

 The Eric's Real scripts ("real*.kml" and "real*.bmp/png") are embedded in this application with the kind permission of Eric Rechlin.

-DONE

-- Cleanup code.
-- Auto-scroll down the textual printer.
-- Fix the printer icon in the Eric's script "real49gp-lc.kml" and "real50g-lc.kml".
-- Improve the swipe gesture.

 TODO

-- With HP49, On+D does not work even with version 2.10 (2.15 should not work)!
 - In Chrome OS:
     - The timezone seems to be GMT (localtime_r not right?)!
     - sometimes there is no OK button in the KML Script Compilation Result.